ncomputers/neo/README.md

 See [Database URLs](docs/ENV_VARS.md#database-urls) for connection settings and a local Postgres quickstart.

-At startup the API validates that critical variables like `POSTGRES_MASTER_URL`, `REDIS_URL`, and `SECRET_KEY` are present.
+At startup the API validates that critical variables like `DATABASE_URL`, `REDIS_URL`, and `SECRET_KEY` are present.
 CI runs `scripts/env_audit.py` during linting to keep `.env.example` in sync, and you can run the script locally to compare `.env.example` against the required list and spot missing keys.